Affording a Bullis Education

 Financial aid awards are granted for one year at a time.
-Current recipients must reapply for financial aid each year.
+Current recipients must reapply for financial aid each year by the deadline.

 Families need to submit the online aid application and required documents to SSS.
 No documents should be sent to Bullis.